 Will a breast reduction operation cause breast cancer?

 Breast reduction surgery does not increase your risk of developing a breast cancer.
 Any tissue that I remove during breast during surgery is routinely sent to the laboratory to be examined to exclude breast cancer.
-I shall tell you the results of this test at our 6 week review in clinic.
+I shall tell you the results of this test at our 6-week review in the clinic.

 Will a breast reduction operation affect my ability to feel or detect breast cancer?